This post may contain affiliate links from which i can earn a commission

 Lower oestrogen and progesterone levels are responsible for you finding your keys in the fridge.

-MRIs have shown that adults who exercise regularly have a bigger hippocampus (the brain region responsible for memory and learning), which helps keep the brain sharp.
+MRIs have shown that adults who exercise regularly have a bigger hippocampus (the brain area responsible for memory and learning), which keeps the brain sharp.
 Studies say that exercise at any age helps to slow down mental decline.

 Nutrition is also important in keeping the brain healthy, eat a diet rich in antioxidants found in colourful fruit and veg, nuts and seeds.